mcyph/cnn_chinese_hw/README.md

 commercial purposes.
 An advantage over many other open-source engines is that strokes can be drawn out-of-order.

-It is still under heavy development and not ready for general use (pre-alpha).
+It is still under heavy development and not ready for general use (alpha) although it is showing promising results.

+It is intended to be used as an input method, and accepts x,y coordinate points of strokes as input parameters.
+This differs from some other engines which are trained to recognise Kanji/Hanzi drawn on physical paper with a brush or pen.

-It augments the Tomoe data: distorting from the center, randomising the points, rotating the characters and strokes to a degree to increase the likelihood of recognition.
+It augments the Tomoe data: distorting from the center, randomizing the points, rotating the characters and strokes to a degree to increase the likelihood of recognition.